Johnnie Malachi Identified as Victim in Fatal Valdosta Nightclub Shooting. (WCTV.tv)

-Residents and guests of apartment complexes have a right to feel safe and secure while on the premises.
-The level of security provided at the apartment complex is of significance, and is a relevant consideration when analyzing whether this shooting may have been prevented.
+Nightclub and parking lot patrons have a right to feel safe and secure while on the premises they are visiting.
+The level of security provided at the nightclub is of significance, and is a relevant consideration when analyzing whether this shooting may have been prevented.
 The following questions are also important in assessing whether this incident may have been avoided:

-- What security measures were in place to deter crime and protect Antwan Fuller, Matthew Davis, Mia Sanders, and others at the time of the shooting?
+- What nightclub security measures, such as bright lighting, visible surveillance cameras, and security personnel, were in place to deter crime and protect the victim and others at the time of the shooting?

 Property owners are generally required to protect against foreseeable harm to anyone and everyone legally on the premises.
-Should the investigation into this incident reveal facts that establish that the apartment complex owner or management lacked adequate security to protect its residents and visitors, Antwan Fuller’s family may seek justice and elect to pursue legal claims and substantial compensation for their loss.
-In addition, Matthew Davis and Mia Sanders may seek justice and elect to pursue legal claims and substantial compensation for their injuries.
+Should the investigation into this incident reveal facts that establish that the parking lot owner or management lacked adequate security to protect its visitors, the family of Johnnie Malachi may seek justice and elect to pursue legal claims and substantial compensation for their loss.

 The Murray Law Firm has extensive and successful experience in handling security negligence claims on behalf of victims and their families, and suggests that an immediate, unbiased inspection of the property will need to be performed so as to limit evidence from being altered, damaged or destroyed.
-The complexities of pursuing a negligent security case are well understood by the legal team at The Murray Law Firm, and it is imperative that Antwan Fuller’s family as well as Matthew Davis and Mia Sanders retain a capable law firm who will work without delay to protect their interests.
+The complexities of pursuing a negligent security case are well understood by the legal team at The Murray Law Firm, and it is imperative that the family of Johnnie Malachi retain a capable law firm who will work without delay to protect their interests.